Some call it Yellow Rosemallow.

 I usually call it Rosemallow.

 Here in Austin, Texas, zone 8b, it grows and blooms from late spring, throughout summer and into the fall.
-Rosemallow will die to the ground during a freeze, but returns from its roots in spring as long as it’s well-mulched.
+Rosemallow dies to the ground during a hard freeze, but returns from its roots in spring as long as it’s well-mulched.